Mumsfilibaba/Custom-Containers/README.md

-# Custom-Containers
+# Tiny Custom Template Library
-This repository contains a few container implementations.
+This repository contains a few template library implementations.
 It is created mostly as a learning experience.
 Appreciate suggestions to improve them.

 **Current implementations:**
 * **TArray** - (Similar to std::vector)